ShiLab-Bioinformatics/variScan/Algorithm-description.md

 index is built once, shared read-only by all workers, and then reused for independent read alignments.
 This is effective because reads do not depend on one another after the reference index has been constructed.

-Results are written in a compact binary format using fixed-width integers, which reduces output overhead.

-## Summary

-The algorithm is fast because it exploits the structure of the problem: reference sequences are numerous, similar, and positionally comparable.

-The positional inverted index replaces repeated per-reference base comparisons with batched posting-list updates.
-The adaptive match/mismatch scoring rule avoids updating long posting lists.
-The early drop-out rule prevents impossible reference/start combinations from being scored to completion.

-Together, these features produce an alignment strategy that is especially efficient for dense panels of related reference sequences, where conventional all-against-all scanning would spend most of its time rediscovering the same conserved bases.